 - Any paper (including homework) written by another person, or partially written by another person, but turned in as a student's own work constitutes plagiarism.
-Others may help, but help does not mean letting someone else do the actual work.
-Having a friend proofread and make suggestions is often helpful, but having someone else decide what to say or how to say something is a dishonest misrepresentation of the writer's own ability of expression. - A student who knowingly gives or receives an assignment to or from another student for the purpose of plagiarism is also guilty and subject to punishment. - Any idea copied word for word from another source or even put into the student's own words, unless the idea is documented properly. - Using an online "essay generator" program. - Any assignment that contains falsified documentation. - Additional information regarding plagiarism can be found in the Findlay City Schools Writing Style Manual.
-It is the responsibility of the teacher to determine the degree of ignorance or knowledgeable intent of a student who has plagiarized.
+Others may help but help does not mean letting someone else do the actual work.
+Having a friend proofread and make suggestions is often helpful, but having someone else decide what to say or how to say something is a dishonest misrepresentation of the writer's own ability of expression. - A student who knowingly gives or receives an assignment to or from another student for the purpose of plagiarism is also guilty and subject to punishment. - Any idea copied word for word from another source or even put into the student's own words, unless the idea is documented properly. - Using an online "essay generator" program. - Any assignment that contains falsified documentation. - It is the responsibility of the teacher to determine the degree of ignorance or knowledgeable intent of a student who has plagiarized.
 The teacher will determine the extent of the plagiarism after consultation with two other teachers.
 It is the student who knowingly plagiarizes who is of major concern; it is faculty policy to assist students who plagiarize out of ignorance.
 The policy demands some significant action for intentional plagiarism.
-This may include: - o Failure (no credit) for the assignment in question. - o Revision of the paper, without credit. - o Failure for the nine-week grading period. - o Possible removal from the course with no credit. - Recommendation to the National Honor Society Selection Committee that the student be removed for a willful, flagrant violation.
+This may include: - o Failure (no credit) for the assignment in question. - o Revision of the paper, without credit. - o Failure for the nine-week grading period. - Possible removal from the course with no credit.